-Should Internet users strictly separate the private from the public, or should they, on the contrary, turn their innermost outward?
+Should Internet users strictly separate the private from the public, or should they on the contrary turn their innermost outside?
 Neither is ideal.
-The model of success means: Forget the inexperienced "authenticity" - cultivate the staging.
+The model of success is: Forget the inexperienced “authenticity” - cultivate the staging.

 To be myself?

 Even in real life, according to Wagener, many people maintain a façade.
 Wagener even says:

 “So what are the benefits of direct contact, the nuances of the voice, etc., if these advantages are not used in terms of content?
 I say: It was only the relative distance of the Internet that made many people open up and entrust themselves to others because they can communicate more relaxed behind the keyboard when they are not exposed to each other's eyes. ”

 The study "Facebook Profiles Reflect Actual Personality, Not Self-Idealization”The Johannes Gutenberg University Mainz seems to agree with Wagener: According to this study, most people in social networks want to be as self-sufficient as possible and to express their own personality.
 In cooperation with American colleagues, the Mainz psychologists examined a total of 236 German (studiVZ / meinVZ) and US (Facebook) user profiles.

 Personality vs. self image

 Questionnaires raised the actual personality traits of profile owners as well as their idealized self-images (ie the idea of how they would like to be).
 Subsequently, foreign judges saw the user profiles and gave their personality impression.
 The foreign judgments were then compared with the actual personality as well as the self-ideal of the profile owners.

 It turns out that the spontaneous impressions of the foreign evaluators coincide with the actual characteristics of the profile owners and are not falsified by their self-idealization.
 The results contradict the view that online profiles are only used to create a deceptive virtual identity.